Safe and Sound Protocol — United States

 Can I combine the SSP with my current therapy?

 In most cases, yes.
-Combining is often beneficial.
-Many therapists use the SSP as preparation for or alongside EMDR, somatic therapy, or cognitive behavioral therapy.
+Many therapists use the SSP as preparation for or alongside EMDR, somatic therapy, or CBT.
 The SSP may help your nervous system reach a state where other interventions land more effectively.
+Please let your current provider know you are starting the SSP.
+We can provide a brief information sheet for therapists on request.

 What if I skip a day or cannot keep up?

-Just send us a message if you get stuck or want to pause.
-We will adjust your schedule and make sure your program feels right, even if it goes slower or differently than expected.
+No problem.
+That is exactly why you have 12 months of access.
+Send us a message if you get stuck or want to pause.
+We will adjust your schedule and make sure your program feels right, even if it goes slower than expected.

 Is the SSP safe for my child?

 Yes.
 The SSP is widely used with children for ASD/ASC, ADHD, sensory sensitivities, attachment challenges, and behavioral difficulties.
 Real-world data shows 84% of children showed psychosocial improvement (PSC, n=219).
+For children, we create an adapted protocol with shorter sessions and gradual progression.
+Parents receive clear guidance on how to make listening sessions relaxed and calm.

 Is the SSP evidence-based?

-The evidence base includes two randomized controlled trials (RCTs) with a combined 146 children through the Listening Project Protocol, the direct scientific predecessor to the SSP.
 Real-world data (Unyte/iLs, 2024): 85% of 752 clients reported reduced anxiety (GAD-7); 87% of 390 clients improved on the PCL-5; 81% of 543 clients reported reduced depression (PHQ-9).
-All figures represent self-reported improvements on validated clinical scales.
-These statements have not been evaluated by the FDA.
+All figures represent self-reported improvements.
 Individual results vary.

 Ready to begin?